 It’s increasingly common for patients to encounter nonphysician providers as members of their health care teams.
 Meanwhile, ever more nonphysician practitioners have received advanced training resulting in a doctorate degree, such as the doctor of nursing practice.

-To help patients keep pace with these changes, physicians should make new strides to clarify their roles and credentials vis-a-vis other members of the health care team and also promote collaboration among all health professionals, according to an AMA Council on Ethical and Judicial Affairs report that was adopted at the 2022 AMA Interim Meeting.
+To help patients keep pace with these changes, physicians should make new strides to clarify their roles and credentials vis-a-vis other members of the health care team and also promote collaboration among all health professionals.

-The core issue is that “the skill sets and experience of nonphysician practitioners are not the same as those of physicians.”
-Thus, when nonphysician practitioners identify themselves as “doctors”—consistent with the doctoral-level degrees they earned—“it may create confusion and be misleading to patients and other practitioners,” says the report.
+The core issue is that “the skill sets and experience of nonphysician practitioners are not the same as those of physicians,” according to an AMA Council on Ethical and Judicial Affairs report that was adopted at last year’s AMA Interim Meeting.
+Thus, when nonphysician providers identify themselves as “doctors”—consistent with the doctoral-level degrees they earned—“it may create confusion and be misleading to patients and other practitioners,” says the report.